Skip to content

 $env:LIGHTLY_STUDIO_LICENSE_KEY="license_key_here"

-You can chose from various and even combined selection strategies:
+You can choose from various and even combined selection strategies:

 Diversity selection can be configured directly from a DatasetQuery.
 The example below showcases a simple case of selecting diverse samples.